azinchen/nordvpn-ipsec/README.md

 ## Filter NordVpn servers

 This container selects least loaded server from NordVpn pool.
 Server list can be filtered by setting `COUNTRY`, `CATEGORY` and/or `PROTOCOL` environment variables.
+If filtered list is empty. recommended server is selected.

 ## Local Network access to services connecting to the internet through the VPN.